 Children: Montana, Dakota

-Utah is the only program in the nation that can claim two back-to-back beam champions: Missy Marlowe in 1991-92 (she also won the floor title in 1992) and Summer Reid in 1996-97.
-Marsden's other beam titlists to date are Theresa Kulikowski in 1999 and 2001, and Ashley Postell in 2007.
-Marlowe won the NCAA floor title in 1992.
-Marsden has had three gymnasts (Kulikowski, Postell and Shannon Bowles) earn first-team All-America honors on the beam all four years at Utah.
+Under her tutelage, Utah is the only program in the nation that can claim two back-to-back beam champions: Missy Marlowe in 1991-92 (she also won the floor title in 1992) and Summer Reid in 1996-97.
+Marsden's other beam titlists are Theresa Kulikowski in 1999 and 2001, and Ashley Postell in 2007.

-During her undergraduate career as Megan McCunniff, she led Utah to four straight national titles from 1981-84 and was a three-time individual champion, winning the NCAA all-around title in 1983 and 1984, and the 1984 vault crown.
-She finished her career as a 12-time first-team All-American and the school record-holder on the vault, beam and floor.
+During her undergraduate career as Megan McCunniff, she led Utah to four national titles from 1981-84 and was a three-time NCAA individual champion, winning the all-around title in 1983 and 1984, and the vault title in 1984.
+She finished her career as a 12-time first-team All-American.
 Her senior year, she won the Broderick Award, recognizing her as the country's top collegiate woman gymnast.

-Her gymnastics background landed her an acting part as gymnast Jo Ellen Carter in the 1985 movie "American Anthem," in which she played gymnast Jo Ellen Carter.
-That same year, she was one of 10 former gymnasts chosen by the National Aeronautics and Space Administration (NASA) to participate in a study on motion sickness.
+Her gymnastics background landed her an acting part as gymnast Jo Ellen Carter in the 1985 movie "American Anthem," Also in 1985, she was one of 10 former gymnasts chosen by the National Aeronautics and Space Administration (NASA) to participate in a study on motion sickness.

 The Cedar Falls, Iowa, native graduated from Utah in 1985 with a bachelor's degree in public relations.
 She and husband Greg have two sons, Montana and Dakota.
 Montana is pursuing an MBA from Utah and Dakota is a student manager for the gymnastics team and a senior at the U.

 Year Overall Regular Season Conference Regional National Record Record Championship Championship Championship